-(beyond the basic 9-year education).
+From the data collected by the Lao Social Indicator Survey II 2017-18, only 6.7 per cent of women are considered literate and have attempted some form of higher education (beyond the basic 9-year education).
 The equivalent figure for men is 6.2 per cent.
 About 56 per cent of women in Savanakhet province self-report as literate, compared to 71 per cent of men.
-These figures are also consistent with the Lao Population and Housing Census (2015) 26.
-In addition to this, violence against women is widespread further aggravating the already significant vulnerability gap.
-27
+These figures are also consistent with the Lao Population and Housing Census (2015)26.
+In addition to this, violence against women is widespread further aggravating the already significant vulnerability gap.27

-Lao women play critical roles in agriculture and other economic activities, and are primarily responsible for maintaining their families' food security and health.
+Lao women play critical roles in agriculture and other economic activities and are primarily responsible for maintaining their families' food security and health.
 Women do much of the farm work (planting, weeding and harvesting crops), tend livestock, and also spend long hours performing off-farm and household chores such as collecting water, firewood, preparing meals and caring for children.
 Traditionally, men plough, make bunds and prepare seedbeds however as many men migrate to seek jobs in the urban areas, women's work burden is increasing.28

-During the stakeholder consultations, involving Lao Women's Union representatives in Savannakhet province, it was identified that mostly women and girls are responsible for the task of collecting water in the target settlements of the project (as like in many other places), which poses a serious burden, especially if they have to walk considerable distances while combining other chores such as caring for young children.
+During the stakeholder consultations, involving Lao Women's Union representatives in Savannakhet province, it was identified that mostly women and girls are responsible for the task of collecting water in the target settlements of the project (as in many other places), which poses a serious burden, especially if they have to walk considerable distances while combining other chores such as caring for young children.
 Women lose out on other income opportunities while there are instances of girls dropping out of schools to attend to such domestic errands.

-Unfortunately women may face added reliance on male family members as challenges of not having steady employment and income are relevant issues for women in target settlements in Savannakhet.
+Unfortunately, women may face added reliance on male family members as challenges of not having steady employment and income are relevant issues for women in target settlements in Savannakhet.
 This is because of having heavy reliance on agriculture, losing productive time collecting water and lacking education.
 This problem is also worsening with natural disasters threatening the livelihoods of many women.

 The Government recognises that it will not be able to realise the goals of reducing poverty and improving national education, health and population indicators without the active participation of all women, particularly poor and ethnic minority women.
 There have been significant achievements, such as completing the development of the 8th Five-Year National Strategic Plan on the Advancement of Women (2011-2015) and integrating this strategy into sector and local strategies.
-Various campaigns and awareness-raising activities have been implemented to advocate and raise awareness of government officials and people in general on understanding of gender, promoting advancement of women, the Convention on Eliminating All Forms of Discrimination Against Women (CEDAW), acting against all forms of violence against women in order to free oneself as well as the Lao society as a whole from violence against women and
+Various campaigns and awareness-raising activities have been implemented to advocate and raise awareness of government officials and people in general on understanding of gender, promoting advancement of women, the Convention on Eliminating All Forms of Discrimination Against Women (CEDAW), acting against all forms of violence against women, and increasing gender equality, enabling the country to graduate from least-developed country (LDC) status gradually29.

 26 UNFPA.
 2017.
 "Lao Social Indicator Survey II (2017-2018)".
-Retrieved from https://lao.unfpa.org/en/publications/lao-social-indicator-survey-ii-2017-18-0 children, and realising gender equality, enabling the country to graduate from least-developed country (LDC) status gradually29.
+Retrieved from https://lao.unfpa.org/en/publications/lao-social-indicator-survey-ii-2017-18-0